-WASHINGTON (CBSDC) — The Washington Nationals acquired left-handed reliever Matt Thornton on Tuesday, after putting in a waiver claim for the 6-foot-6 Yankees pitcher.
+WASHINGTON (CBSDC) — The Washington Nationals acquired left-handed reliever Matt Thornton on Tuesday, after putting in a waiver claim for the 6-foot-6 Yankee.

-The move wasn’t your traditional waiver transaction, as the Yankees are only six games back in the AL East, but steeped with young lefties in their farm system.
+The move was not your traditional waiver transaction, as the Yankees are only six games back in the AL East; and yet, their farm system is steeped with young lefties.

-“We have some young left-handers who are emerging quickly that we’re excited about,” Yankees general manager Brain Cashman explained the decision, via the New York Post.
+“We have some young left-handers who are emerging quickly that we’re excited about,” Yankees general manager Brian Cashman explained the decision, via the New York Post.

-Even more odd, the Nationals had to give up nothing in return for Thornton, a career-3.49 ERA pitcher with 12 holds and a 2.55 ERA through 46 appearances with the Yankees in 2014.
+Even more odd, the Nationals had to give up nothing in return for Thornton, a career-3.49 ERA pitcher with 12 holds and a 2.55 ERA through 46 appearances for New York in 2014.

-“Without giving up a player, I thought I was very happy about the acquisition,” said Nationals general manager Mike Rizzo to 106.7 The Fan’s Grant Paulsen and Danny Rouhier on Wednesday.
-“He’s a great guy — I’ve known him for a long time — he’s a great guy in the clubhouse, and his teammates in Chicago really loved him, and I think he’s gonna be a good addition to us.”
+“He’s a great guy.
+I’ve known him for a long time,” he said.
+“He’s a great guy in the clubhouse, and his teammates in Chicago really loved him, and I think he’s going to be a good addition to us.”

-Rizzo, asked for clarification on the Nationals not having to give up a player, explained, “After you’re awarded the claim — because several teams can claim the player — after you’re awarded the claim, you have 48 hours to work out a deal with the team, in this case the Yankees, and at the end of that, if you cannot work out a deal for players, they can just have you take the claim, and take the player along with the contract.”
+Rizzo, asked for clarification on the Nationals not having to give up a player, explained, “Because several teams can claim the player, after you’re awarded the claim, you have 48 hours to work out a deal with the team — in this case, the Yankees — and at the end of that, if you cannot work out a deal for players, they can just have you take the claim, and take the player along with the contract.”

 Thornton, 37, is workhorse.
-He’s pitched on two days rest or less on 24 occasions this season, and he fills a need for the Nationals as they make their final 51-game push towards the playoffs.
+He’s pitched on two days rest or less on 24 occasions this season, and he fills a need for the Nationals as they make their final 51-game push toward the postseason.

-Thornton’s struck out 20 and hasn’t given up a home run this season.
+Thornton’s struck out 20 batters and has not given up a home run this season.